WetHat/rss-tracker/test-vault/RSS/reference/Planet PowerShell/Automating PowerShell tasks with Container App Jobs.md

 >
 > (+)(-)

 🔗Read article [online](https://www.jannemattila.com/azure/2024/05/20/automating-powershell-tasks-with-container-apps.html).
-For other items in this feed see [[../Planet PowerShell]].
+For other items in this feed see [[../Planet PowerShell|Planet PowerShell]].
+Planet PowerShell
 - [ ] [[Automating PowerShell tasks with Container App Jobs]]
 - - -
 I previously wrote about Automating maintenance tasks with Azure Functions and PowerShell.
 That